 Teams leveraging monday CRM’s automation capabilities enable instant lead distribution based on customizable criteria.
 Automatic notifications alert assigned reps the moment a qualified lead enters their pipeline.

-Step 5: Execute discovery calls
+Step 5: execute discovery calls

 Use a simple framework on qualification calls: budget, authority, need, timeline — while building rapport.
 These calls turn raw leads into real opportunities — by confirming they’re serious and a good fit.